Borderlands 4: The difference between standard, deluxe and super deluxe editions

 IGN / VideoElephant

-Borderlands 4 is now available to preorder and there are three different options for players to choose from - the Standard Edition, Deluxe Edition and Super Deluxe Edition.
+Borderlands 4 is available to preorder and there are three different options for players to choose from digitally - the Standard Edition, Deluxe Edition and Super Deluxe Edition.

 The Standard Edition includes the base game at £69.99 ($69.99) on PS5, Xbox Series X/S and PC through Steam and the Epic Games Store.